Mountain Portal: Launching the Camino from Saint-Jean-Pied-de-Port

 IMG_4238 copy.JPG

-Uniforms suggested stories of preparation and personality: trail shoes or boots with thick socks, high-tech shorts, custom t-shirts, hats, hankies, bangles, beads, tattoos, trekking poles, and the like.
-Hovering in the air was a kind of anxiousness that you feel in the locker room moments before the man sticks his head through the door and says in a breathy way: “Game-time, coach!”
+Uniforms suggested stories of preparation and personality: trail shoes or boots with thick socks, high-tech shorts, custom t-shirts, hats, hankies, bangles, beads, tattoos, and trekking poles.
+Hovering in the air was that locker-room anxiety you feel moments before the coach sticks his head through the door and breathes: “Game time.”

 Overhead, the mist draped the Pyrénées like a silky jabot.